Rei III: Armisael's battle and sexual imagery

 Anime Feminist interpreted Ritsuko's nudity during her interrogation by Seele as a rape scene.

 During "Rei III", the second Rei makes contact with an Angel, Armisael.
 Armisael's behavior, like Leliel with Shinji in "Splitting of the Breast" and Arael in the previous episode, would suggest that the Angels are curious about humans and their feelings.
 Arael violated Asuka's psyche in "Don't Be", while Armisael violates Rei's body in this episode.
 Armisael seeks first-degree contact with an Eva pilot; in the following episode, the Angel Tabris attempts first-degree contact with Shinji, but Shinji initially rejects him, as Tabris himself points out when touching Shinji's hand.
 For Nebbia, the form of Armisael and Arael also reflects a change in the design of the enemies; in previous episodes they were similar to the giant monsters of Japanese cinema, known as kaiju, whereas now their appearance is symbolic.

 Armisael attacks Eva-00 on the basis of the knowledge gained from his predecessors, Arael and Leliel; this suggests that the Angels are interconnected and gradually acquire intelligence.
 The confrontation also emphasizes how the differences between Angels and humans are minimal.
 The official filmbooks on the series emphasized how Rei's mind feels both pain and pleasure during the fight.
-According to Anime Feminist, the battle also presents the image of rape towards Rei; the Seele's interrogation of Ritsuko, in which Ritsuko is seen naked in front of the Seele members, could also suggest that Ritsuko was raped during the interrogation.
-According to Fangoria magazine, Rei demonstrates a stoic attitude towards the enemy, and there is an element of body horror in the battle.
+According to Anime Feminist writers, the battle also presents the image of rape towards Rei; the Seele's interrogation of Ritsuko, in which Ritsuko is seen naked in front of the Seele members, could also suggest that Ritsuko was raped during the interrogation.
+Writer Alexandre Marine similarly noted that Rei has a "sexual reaction" to Armisael's penetration.
+The episode's original script explicitly instructed the staff to stage the battle against Armisael "with the image of rape in mind" (強姦のイメージで, gōkan no imēji de).
+According to Fangoria magazine, Rei shows a stoic attitude towards the enemy, and there is an element of body horror in the battle.